andrehuang/normalizing-flows-reproduce/README.md

 2. The loss.py file is copied from Sylvester flow.
 But I haven't tried it or tested it.
 I think you can write your own version of loss function using that as a reference.

 3. You also need to write training and testing code of MNIST.
 I think you can work on *Colab* and forget about that `main_VAE.py` file.

+I expect that it would not be easy to match the results in the paper.
+We will need to carefully check whether we match the implementations in the paper, and tuning the unmentioned model architectures and hyperparameters.
+This would take quite some time.
+We will need at least one more person to work on reproducing the original paper.